SKaplanOfficial/PyXA/sphinx/source/tutorial/apps/imageevents/index.rst

 .. code-block:: python

     # Cropping
-    image.crop(300, 100)    # Crop to +/- 150 pixels horizontally, +/- 50 pixels vertically from the center of the image
+    image.crop((300, 300))  # Crop to +/- 150 pixels horizontally, +/- 50 pixels vertically from the center of the image

     # Scaling
-    image.scale(3)                    # Scale the image up 3x
+    image.scale(2, 2)   # Scale the image up 3x
-    image.scale(scale_factor=0.25)    # Scale the image down to 1/4 the size image.scale(width=2000)           # Scale the width to 2000 pixels wide while maintaining the width:height ratio.
+    image.scale(0.25)   # Scale the image down to 1/4 the size

     # Padding
     image.pad(100, 100)                     # Add a 100 pixel wide white border around the entire image image.pad(50, 0, PyXA.XAColor(0, 0, 0)) # Add a 50 pixel black border on only the left and ride sides
     image.pad(0, 25, PyXA.XAColor(1, 0, 0)) # Add a 25 pixel red border only on the top and bottom

+    image.show_in_preview()

 In addition to cropping, scaling, and padding, the :class:`~PyXA.apps.ImageEvents.XAImageEventsImage` class provides methods for rotating and flipping images, namely :func:`~PyXA.apps.ImageEvents.XAImageEventsImage.rotate`, :func:`~PyXA.apps.ImageEvents.XAImageEventsImage.flip_horizontally`, and :func:`~PyXA.apps.ImageEvents.XAImageEventsImage.flip_vertically`.